aliceliveprojects/pi_scalextric_mqtt/mqtt/Readme.md

 ### Cloud Broker Using Heroku & CloudMQTT

-*A verified Heroku account is needed*
+*A verified Heroku account is needed & Heroku Box region must be the United States*

 To setup a Mqtt Broker on Heroku first create a new application.
 Within the application panel navigate to the Resources tab.
 Within the resources tab under the Add-ons section search for CloudMQTT installing the free tier.
 Once CloudMQTT is installed click on the add-on to view broker details.